TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 <br>

 <p>A github action trigger has been set up on this repository to automatically push code out to S3 at s3://sparkify-etl-code-df/.
-This bucket is public and shoulde be accessible.</p>
+This bucket is public and should be accessible.</p>

 <br>